Milk Allergy in Babies

 In order to eliminate the possibility of milk allergy, your doctor might suggest some of the following alternative options for feeding your child:

 A hydrolysate formula, where the milk proteins are partly broken down to contain the immune system from reacting, may be suggested to replace formula-based milk.

-For Infants That Are Over The Age Of One:
+3. For Infants That Are Above the Age of One

-Precautions To Take While Administering Milk To Your Baby
+Precautions to Take While Giving Milk to Your Baby

 In order to reduce or eliminate the risk of allergy, you should keep in mind the following precautions: